-23 August Another Norwegian (see 23 and 25 August 1932), named Clyde Lee and American John Bockhorn took off from
+23 August Another Norwegian (see 23 and 25 August 1932), named Clyde Lee and American John Bockhorn took off from direct flight to Oslo.
+They flew through a storm and reached Harbour Grace (Newfoundland).

-Floyd Bennett Field in their Stinson SM-1B Special, NC7576 and named 'Great Mountains', for a direct flight to and named 'Great Mountains', for a direct flight to Oslo.
-They had fuel for 37 hours, but after their departure nothing was heard from them.
+Floyd Bennett Field (new York) in their Stinson SM-1B Special, NC7576 and named 'Great Mountains', for a their departure nothing was heard from them.